codeclimate/codeclimate-rubocop/config/contents/style/nested_parenthesized_calls.md

-This cop checks for unparenthesized method calls in the argument list of a parenthesized method call.
+Checks for unparenthesized method calls in the argument list of a parenthesized method call.

 ### Example: